LMDevops/mamz-ultimate-terraform/GETTING_STARTED.md

   - egrep -lRZ 'us-west1' . --exclude=*.md | xargs -0 -l sed -i -e "s/us-west1/***YOUR_NEW_VALUE***/g"

 # Execution

+Once you've made all the required changes in the terraform.tfvars of each sections (1-7) and customized the local.tf, you can now execute the deployment.

 ## Authenticate to Google
 This will set the app credentials required to execute: